thephpleague/csv/docs/8.0/instantiation.md

 ## Switching from one class to the other

-At any given time you can switch or create a new `League\Csv\Writer` or a new `League\Csv\Reader` from the current object. to do so you can use the following methods.
+At any given time you can switch or create a new `League\Csv\Writer` or a new `League\Csv\Reader` from the current object.
+To do so, you can use the following methods.

 - the `newReader` to create a new `League\Csv\Reader` object;
 - the `newWriter` to create a new `League\Csv\Writer` object;